peggycodus/to_do_peggy_ruby/README.md

-***Overview
+***Overview:
 This program organizes tasks and to do lists
-By  Peggy Condon  July 2014
+** Author: Peggy Condon  July 2014

-***To Do List
+**Title: To Do List

-**Language: Ruby
+**Language/Framework: Ruby, Rspec, Shoes

 **Features:
+_____________

+User can:
--Users can create one or more lists
+-create one or more lists
+-display all lists
--User can create a task and assign it to a list
+-add a new task to a list
--Users can mark a task finished
+-mark a task finished
--When it is marked finished the task is removed from the list -users can view all the active tasks in a list
+-When a task is marked finished the task is removed from the list -view all the active tasks in a list
--users can view all the tasks marked done
+-view all the tasks marked done
--Users can assign due dates to a task
+-assign due dates to a task
--Users can assign priority to a task
+-assign priority to a task
+-add a task description
+-edit a task
--Users can sort tasks by due date or priority
+-sort tasks by due date or priority
--users can edit a task description
--users can delete a task
+-delete a task
+-delete a list